 After Rogers’ death the building was vacated and left to deteriorate.
 It seemed destined for the wrecking ball until it was purchased by realtor Chris Parsons in 1982.
 Parsons saw the potential in the weathered building and began its restoration.

-Ownership of the building changed hands again until about 2009 when it was purchased by the current owner, who has maintained this gem of a building with great success.
 While its reputation has been tainted with scandal, the building itself is nearly unchanged from when the Bunkers owned it over 130 years and provides historic charm and character to Downtown Oceanside.